syscl/M3800/README.md

 3. Replace the origin Clover folder with the one under my Git/M3800/CLOVER.
 4. Patch bios to unlock bios menu.
 5. BIOS settings:
--Advanced:
+- Advanced:
     CPU Configuration/CFG Lock = Disabled
     CPU Configuration/LakeTiny Feature = Enabled

     SATA Operation = AHCI

--Chipset:
+- Chipset:
     PCH-IO Configuration/XHCI Mode = Smart Auto

     System Agent (SA) Configuration/Graphics Configuration:
         Aperture Size = 512MB
         DVMT Pre-Allocated = 160MB
         DVMT Total Gfx Mem = MAX
-NOTE: Once you modify your settings in BIOS(especially Graphics Configuration in SA), you have to remove previous ACPI tables first, redump ACPI tables by press Fn+F4/F4 under Clover, and run deploy.sh again to patch your ACPI tables again.
+-NOTE: Once you modify your settings in BIOS(especially Graphics Configuration in SA), you have to remove previous ACPI tables first, redump ACPI tables by press Fn+F4/F4 under Clover, and run deploy.sh again to patch your ACPI tables again.

 6. Install OS X.
 7. Once you finish installation of OS X, you can do the following steps to finish the post installation of OS X.